Provencher

 Provencher is a federal electoral district in Manitoba, Canada, that has been represented in the House of Commons of Canada since 1871.
-It is a largely rural district in the province's southeast corner.
-Its largest community is the city of Steinbach.
+It is a largely rural constituency in the province's southeast corner.
+Its largest community is the city of Steinbach, which makes up 15% of the riding's total population.

 Geography

 The district is in the most southeastern part of Manitoba.